matteobarbieri/phd-school/README.md

 Note that most of these steps require an internet connection, so take that into account when planning.
 The entire process will likely take between 30 and 60 minutes depending on your system, so **plan ahead**.

+When referring to commands that need to be entered in a terminal/shell (I use these terms interchangeably), usually they appear in a `monospace font`.
+In Windows, use the **Powershell** or git bash, if you have it already installed.
+Otherwise, the "regular" command prompt should be enough.
+On Linux/OSX, any terminal is fine.

 ### Docker Desktop

 You need to be able to run _containers_ on your machine.
 If you haven't already docker installed on your system, you need to set it up now.